Armondo Linus Acosta: Spiritual life

 While the head of Crewe Films in the late 1960s, Acosta settled in Bruges, Belgium.
 He received a spiritual initiation from Swami Muktananda, becoming Jivanmukta Swami Ganapati.
 A small spiritual/meditation community developed around his teachings and experiences during his time away from the secular world.
-In 1987 he established the first Siddha Shiva Yoga Center located in Ghent, Belgium.
+In 1987, he established the first Siddha Shiva Yoga Center located in Ghent, Belgium.
 Additional centers were subsequently opened in New York, NY, Escondido, California, and Rome, Italy.

 Jivanmukta Swami Ganapati/Armondo Linus Acosta and newly elected Pope Francis during the Papal Inaugural Celebrations at the Apostolic Palace in the Vatican, March 2013.

-He returned to Rome on March 19 and 20, 2013 for the newly elected Pope Francis' Papal Inaugural Mass and celebrations.
+He returned to Rome on March 19 and 20, 2013, for the newly elected Pope Francis' Papal Inaugural Mass and celebrations.
 During a meeting between spiritual leaders held by Pope Francis in the Apostolic Palace, Ganapati gifted the new pontiff with a silver bas-relief of “The Last Supper.”

-March 19, 2015, Ganapati spoke at the European Parliament during the Religions for Peace - Global Network of Religions for Children presentation.
+On March 19, 2015, Ganapati spoke at the European Parliament during the Religions for Peace - Global Network of Religions for Children presentation.

-April 28, 2015, Ganapati, plus 100 dignitaries and spiritual leaders, attended Pope Francis' Pontifical Academy of Sciences, Protect the Earth, Dignify Humanity.
+On April 28, 2015, Ganapati, plus 100 dignitaries and spiritual leaders, attended Pope Francis' Pontifical Academy of Sciences, Protect the Earth, Dignify Humanity.
 The Moral Dimensions of Climate Change and Sustainable Humanity.

-Ganapati reunited with Pope Francis at the Interfaith Prayer Service at the National September 11 Memorial & Museum held on September 25, 2015 as well the World Day of Prayer for Peace in Assisi, Italy for international spiritual leaders on September 20, 2016.
+Ganapati reunited with Pope Francis at the Interfaith Prayer Service at the National September 11 Memorial & Museum held on September 25, 2015, as well as the World Day of Prayer for Peace in Assisi, Italy, for international spiritual leaders on September 20, 2016.

 On September 28, 2024 Ganapati was reunited with Pope Francis during the pontiff's Apostolic Journey to Belgium.
 The Roman Catholic Archdiocese of Mechelen-Brussels invited Ganapati to install his full-size replica of Michelangelo's Pietà (commissioned in Rome) and his Maria Santissima Bambina statuette in the Basilica of the Sacred Heart, a.k.a.
 Basilique Nationale du Sacré-Cœur, as a welcome gift to Pope Francis.